thorlauridsen/spring-cloud-java-event-driven/README.md

 ```
 ./gradlew payment:bootRun
 ```
+This will start the two microservices each using an in-memory H2 database.
 You can also use IntelliJ IDEA to easily run the two services at once.

 ### Swagger Documentation